Alanb2001/Alanb2001.github.io/_projects/1_project.md

     This image showcases a bit of the cave generated.
 </div>

-The way the system works is that it will generate chunks of the cave based on a seed given to the Perlin noise generator and this dictates how the cave will look like.
-It is infinitely generated but there is a fixed size of chunks that get loaded in at one time to avoid lag, once a chunk gets deloaded its coordinates get remembered by the system so if you return to the same spot it'll be the same chunk that was seen previously.
+The way the system works is that it will generate chunks of the cave based on a seed given to the Perlin noise generator, and this dictates what the cave will look like.
+It is infinitely generated, but there is a fixed number of chunks that get loaded in at one time to avoid lag.
+Once a chunk gets deloaded, its coordinates get remembered by the system, so if you return to the same spot, it’ll be the same chunk that was seen previously.
+This was done by saving the coordinates using JSON.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">